 The marsh boardwalk is a highlight of the park.
 Water milfoil, turtlehead, asters, cattails, and arrowhead all thrive along the length of the walkway.
 Frogs, salamanders, turtles, and other water loving creatures also enjoy the marsh.

 A parking lot, picnic shelter, and portable washroom are located near the entrance to the Conservation Area.
-Visitors will also find two scenic lookouts, and four warm-up shelters along the trails.
+Visitors will also a scenic lookout, and warm-up shelters along the trails.